bcgov/sso-docs/docs/integrating-your-application/login-guide.md

 ---
 sidebar_position: 2
+title: Login Page Guide
+description: Learn how to configure your login page.
 ---

-# Login Page Guide

---- Learn how to configure your login page.

 ### Skipping the standard login page